tazomatalax/Pyroid/README.md

 1. Open blender and delete the cube.
 2. File > Import > STL (.stl)
 3. Apply wireframe to better visualise the mesh.
-4. Apply a solid modifier with 0 offset to a thickness of your choice to the model
+4. Apply a solid modifier, with 0 offset, to a thickness of your choice to the model
 5. Apply a remesh modifier to smooth things out
 6. File > Export > STL (.stl)